 Disclaimer: If you live in a rural area, T-Mobile may not work for you.
 Coverage is still spotty in rural America, though it excels in cities.

 The perks that come with T-Mobile’s plan:

-- Jump! on Demand: You can lease phones for less and upgrade to the latest and greatest phone whenever you want.
+- Jump! on Demand: An 18-month agreement lets you lease phones for less and upgrade to the latest and greatest phone every 30 days.

-- T-Mobile Tuesdays: Download this iOS and Android app to get free deals every Tuesday, like $15 in Lyft credit or a Frosty from Wendy’s.
+- T-Mobile Tuesdays: Download the iOS and Android app to get free deals every Tuesday, like a Dunkin Donuts Latte or Taco Bell Tacos.

 - No overages on data: The unlimited plan has no overages.

-- Free Netflix subscription: For T-Mobile One unlimited costumers with two or more lines on their account
+- Free Netflix subscription: For T-Mobile One unlimited customers with two or more lines on their account.

 - Speeds won’t throttle until 50GB: For subscribers on the T-Mobile One plan, speeds won’t throttle until your data usage reaches 50GB.

 - The tethering between your phone and other devices is limited to 3G speeds

 - Sign up for Auto Pay on your bills, or T-Mobile will charge $5 extra per line each month